 Most Houstonians know a fundamental truth: you can’t speed around Houston traffic.
 Nonetheless, irresponsible drivers flout speed limits in an attempt to get to their destination ten minutes faster.
 When drivers cause a crash due to their reckless driving, they can be held liable for the damage they cause.

 If you sustained injuries in a car accident caused by a speeding driver, you have the right to demand compensation from the at-fault party.
-Gibson Hill Personal Injury can help you pursue a fair settlement to cover your medical expenses, missed work, and pain and suffering.
+The Houston personal injury attorneys of Gibson Hill Personal Injury can help you pursue a fair settlement to cover your medical expenses, missed work, and pain and suffering.

 Traveling over the speed limit is reckless behavior that can lead to severe injuries and fatalities.
 Don’t let them get away with it.

 Speeding drivers can’t effectively control their vehicles.
 That increases the odds of a crash.
 If an accident does happen, the force of the impact will be greater than if the vehicle were following the speed limit.

 Speeding is dangerous for the following reasons: